Weekly Events

 Staff facilitator email Kass at kdivenanzo@cmhaww.ca

-Coping with a Missing Person with Maureen & Cindy
+Coping with a Missing Person with Maureen - NEW TIME

 This group is for families and friends who have a missing person and those who have found their missing but wish to continue to support each other.
 Know that it’s the situation that is abnormal, not you.
 You will learn about living with uncertainty (Ambiguous Loss, Pauline Boss) and how to deal with triggers, roadblocks and changing needs.
 Self-care is an important aspect.
 There can be special events to remember our missing, based on group wishes.
 Through sharing our experiences, we can learn from each other in a safe space and feel connected instead of isolated.